 Standard Dog Bed

 However, that aforementioned problem is unlikely, considering that the standard dog bed is generally very easy to clean and store.
 Typically these types of beds are machine washable.
-Whether they have washable or removable covers or an easy-to-dry stuffing, standard dog beds are convenient for any owner looking to combine comfort with practicality.
+Whether they have washable or removable covers or easy-to-dry stuffing, standard dog beds are convenient for any owner looking to combine comfort with practicality.

 Aside from the standard dog bed, there are more specific types of beds that cater to canines that need a different, less “one size fits all” form of bed.
 Dog beds with sides to them (sometimes referred to as “bolster” dog beds) and doughnut-shaped dog beds are two variations on the standard bed.

-The doughnut-shaped beds in particular are best suited for smaller breeds or very thin breeds that are in need of extra cushioning because their joints aren’t padded as thickly those of larger dogs.
+The doughnut-shaped beds in particular are best suited for smaller breeds or very thin breeds that are in need of extra cushioning because their joints aren’t padded as thickly as those of larger dogs.
 The doughnut-shaped dog bed allows the dog to really sink in and curl up in the bed, ensuring a good night’s sleep with no joint soreness or stiffness in the morning.

 Similarly, dog beds with raised sides on them are also more comfortable for dogs who want to lean against the side and have back support while they sleep (i.e., side sleepers).
 Some dogs may also like to lie with their paws or head on the side of the bed while they sleep.
 Little details like these are why it is so important for you to observe your dog's sleeping patterns before purchasing a bed.